gengxingze/MgCu/README.md

 > Note: software version.
 LAMMPS: lammps-23Jun2022; Libtorch: 2.2.0 gcc: >=9.0

 ## Cite
-1. If you use the Dataset:
+1. If you use the Dataset or MLFF model:
-2. If you use the MLFF: